apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 only be specified once you may prefer to use `set-header`_ instead.

-The header's ``<value>`` may be specified as a literal string, or it may take advantage of :ref:`header-rewrite-concatenations` to calculate a dynamic value for the header.
+The header's ``<value>`` may be specified as a literal string, or it may take advantage of `String concatenations`_ to calculate a dynamic value for the header.

 counter